marco-looy/pega-dx-mcp/sample-questions.md

 ### 💡 Tip: Multi-Step Navigation Success
 **For navigation to work, you must be on step 2 or later** - there's no previous step from step 1!
 The tool automatically handles eTag management and works perfectly when there's actually a previous step to navigate to.
 Content updates work seamlessly when combined with valid navigation.

+## recalculate_assignment_fields
+- "Can you recalculate the fields in my assignment form to update calculated values?"
+- "I need to recalculate calculated fields for assignment ASSIGN-WORKLIST ON6E5R-DIYRECIPE-WORK R-1070!RECIPEINTAKE_FLOW with action EnterRecipeDetails"
+- "Update the calculated fields RecipeName and Category for my recipe entry assignment"

 ---
 *More examples will be added as testing progresses*